robertcornet/TUD_AI_driving/simulator/simulator_explained.md

 *def* lidar_get_state() calls *def* lidar_rayDist().
 There the distances can be checked in two different ways:
 1. To the walls of a room (self.track__center)
 2. To the 'walls' of a race track (self.track_left, self.track_right)\
-Both options are quite different, make sure to use the right one!
+Both options are quite different, make sure to uncomment the right one!

 ### Room generation
 *def* gen_room()\